tensorleap/tensorleap/examples/armbench_segmentation/README.md

 #### Pruning
 In order to cut down training resources we would like to prune our dataset without hurting performances.
 <br>
-We can do that by examining clusters in which the model perform well and keep only some percentage of them.
+We can do that by examining clusters in which the model performs well and keeping only some percentage of them.
 <br>
 TL allows you to do this with a few simple steps:
-1. choose a cluster to examine, there are several clustering options to choose from.
+1. Choose a cluster to examine, there are several clustering options to choose from.
 2. Set a threshold for the distance from the cluster center.
-Samples in the center holds less information than sample far away.
+Samples in the center hold less information than samples far away.
 3. Check the subgroups within the cluster.
 The samples in each subgroup hold similar information.
-4. Sample from each subgroup to keep all relevant information with smaller amount of samples.
+4. Sample from each subgroup to keep all relevant information with a smaller amount of samples.

 <div style="display: flex; justify-content: center;">
     <div style="margin-right: 10px;">